camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 Make sure you have the following tools installed:

 * JDK 1.8
-* Editor for Java projects (e.g. [Eclipse](https://eclipse.org/))
+* An IDE for Java projects (e.g. [Eclipse](https://eclipse.org/))

 ### Create a new Maven project

-Start by creating a new Maven project in your Editor.
+Start by creating a new Maven project in your IDE.
 If you're using Eclipse, you can follow these steps:

 In Eclipse, go to File / New / Other ....
 This opens the New Project Wizard.
-In the New Project Wizard select Maven / Maven Project.
+In the New Project Wizard, select Maven / Maven Project.
 Click Next.

-On the first page of the New Maven Project Wizard, select Create a simple project (skip archetype selection).
+On the first page of the New Maven Project Wizard, select Create a simple project (you can skip archetype selection).
 Click Next.

 On the second page (see screenshot), configure the Maven coordinates for the project.
 Since we are setting up a JAR Project, make sure to select Packaging: jar.